Computing a Link Diagram from its Exterior: Factoring the 2-to-0 move

 The other possible twisted case involves a front face of the pillow being glued to the back face of the pillow, as indicated in Figure \ref{fig: twist2}.
 In this case, the front tetrahedron of the pillow is part of the half-book around the back edge, and the back tetrahedron of the pillow is part of the half-book around the front edge.

 For both possible twisted cases, the particular sequence of $2\to3$ and $3\to2$ moves corresponding to factorization of the endpoint-through-endpoint move in Corollary \ref{cor: end to end} was found by searching possible sequences, using the valences of various edges as a guide.
-More details on the sequence can be found in the implementation, see \cite{CodeAndData}.
-The factorization of the $2\to0$ move is then accomplished as follows:
+More details on the sequence can be found in the implementation, see the file \texttt{mcomplex\_with\_expansion.py} in \cite{CodeAndData}.
+The factorization of the $2\to0$ described at the end of Section \ref{sec: 2 to 0} then follows.